7 Fun Stops on a Boston to Bar Harbor Road Trip

 Planning a Boston to Bar Harbor Road Trip

-Since our road trip was more about smaller towns, we didn’t include Portland this time.
-However, given it’s location, I think it would be an ideal place to overnight since it’s just 107 miles from Boston.
-This gives you the opportunity to break the trip up.
+Since our road trip was mostly about smaller places that we could get in and out of quickly, Portland wasn’t included this trip.
+However, given it’s location, it’s the ideal spot to overnight since it’s just 107 miles from Boston, making it easy to break the trip up.
+I love this hotel and this one if you stay over in Portland.

-I love this hotel and this one in Portland.
-Another option is drive the interstate to Portland, spend the night and then take the smaller roads to Bar Harbor the next day.
+Also, instead of immediately driving a rural route from Boston, like we did, another option is drive the interstate straight to Portland, spend the night and then take the smaller roads to Bar Harbor the next day.

 How Far is it From Boston to Bar Harbor?